-Non-Officiating Meet Referee Officiating Meet Referee Judge as many routines as possible.
-Judge video of inquiry Routine (if you did not Judge video of inquiry Routine (if you did not judge the judge the routine). routine).
-In case of video review, judge the routine in Ш In case of video review, judge the routine in question question independently. independently.
-Act as final authority in all technical matters. Ц Act as final authority in all technical matters.
-Review and deliver all inquires during Ц Review and deliver all inquires during competition. competition. Ш Gather any routine summary forms to be completed by Ш Gather any routine summary forms to be the judges following competition. completed by the judges following competition. Ц Be available for consultation with meet officials. Ц Be available for consultation with meet officials.
-Note any warnings given by chief judges concerning Ш Note any warnings given by chief judges non-performance neutral deduction.
-He or she will then concerning non-performance neutral deduction. notify the chief judges on the other events and coaches He or she will then notify the chief judges on the that a warning has been given. other events and coaches that a warning has been Ш Work with scorer's table on score changes resulting given. from inquiries, including delivery to inquiry back to the Reinforce open score protocol. head coach.
-The Meet Referee may request to view video if Ш Handle all team-neutral deductions with the scorer's the panel judges cannot resolve an inquiry and the table.
-Meet Referee did not view the routine. Ш Step in as an acting judge in an emergency or in the case that a judge does not report for duty.
-Reinforce open score protocol. Ш The Meet Referee may request to view video if the panel judges cannot resolve an inquiry and the Meet Referee did not view the routine.
+Non-Officiating Meet Referee Officiating Meet Referee Judge at least 50% of routines per event.
+Judge routines when possible.
+Judge video of inquiry Routine (if you did not judge the Judge video of inquiry Routine (if you did not judge the routine). routine).
+In case of video review, judge the routine in question Act as final authority in all technical matters. independently.
+Review and deliver all inquiries during Act as final authority in all technical matters. competition.
+Review and deliver all inquiries during competition.
+Gather any routine summary forms to be Gather any routine summary forms to be completed by completed by the judges following competition. the judges following competition.
+Be available for consultation with meet officials.
+Be available for consultation with meet officials.
+Note any warnings given by chief judges Note any warnings given by chief judges concerning concerning non-performance neutral deduction. non-performance neutral deduction.
+He or she will then He or she will then notify the chief judges on the notify the chief judges on the other events and coaches other events and coaches that a warning has been that a warning has been given. given.
+Work with scorer's table on score changes resulting Reinforce open score protocol. from inquiries, including delivery to inquiry back to the head coach.
+Handle all team-neutral deductions with the scorer's table.
+Step in as an acting judge in an emergency or in the case that a judge does not report for duty.
+Reinforce open score protocol.
+Post-Meet Checklist Record all warnings and or yellow cards given during the competition.
+Ensure routine summaries are independently completed and submitted.
+Be available to head coaches for a minimum of 5 minutes following the signing of the official score sheet.
+Notes: